YARD DEBRIS GUIDELINES

 Yard debris or yard trash is defined as vegetative matter resulting from landscaping maintenance or land clearing operations and includes materials such as tree and shrub trimmings, grass clippings, palm fronds, trees and tree stumps.

-* The City collects yard debris from residential neighborhoods only.
+* The City collects yard debris from residential neighborhoods only inside the city limits.

 * The City does not pick up debris from commercial businesses, condominiums or apartment complexes, debris left by the landscape companies or lot clearings.

-* Grass clippings and leaves must be bagged.
+* Grass clippings, leaves and pine cones must be bagged.

-Panama City Beach hauls its yard trash to the Steelfield Road Landfill for processing.
-The Steelfield Road Landfill is a Class 1 landfill and is prohibited by the state from landfilling yard trash.
+Panama City Beach hauls its yard trash to Bay County's Steelfield Road Landfill for processing.
+The Steelfield Road Landfill is a Class 1 landfill and is prohibited by the state from accepting yard trash.
 Because of this prohibition, the Steelfield Road Landfill operates a yard debris processing area for grounding the debris into mulch.
-Therefore, the yard debris must be clean and free of foreign objects such as, lumber, fencing, furniture and etc...
-Because of these restrictions and associated fines, the City does not pick up mixed yard debris.
+Therefore, the yard debris must be clean and free of foreign objects such as, lumber, fencing, furniture, etc. Because of these restrictions and associated fines, the City does not pick up mixed yard debris.
 Residents must ensure that "Yard Trash" only includes those items that are not prohibited by the state.
 Residents must arrange for disposal of all other types of yard debris.

-The City has two (2) trucks and picks up the yard debris approximately every two weeks.
+The City has three trucks and picks up the yard debris approximately every two weeks.
 The yard debris hauling frequency is subject to change depending upon the time of the year and vehicle maintenance issues.